 Once you know the vibe of your trip, you can start looking at where to stay.

 For us, it’s a decent-sized bathroom.
 If the bathroom situation looks cramped in the photos, we move on.
-For you, it might be breakfast included, city views, or premium cotton linens.
+For you, it might be free parking, breakfast included, or walkability to downtown.

 Figure Out Your Transportation